 All election advertising expense must be paid from the TPAs advertising account.

 Every TPA must appoint a Chief Financial Officer (CFO) and all expenses must be authorized by the CFO or their delegate.

-All election advertising expenses must be recorded in the advertising return, which is due on or before March 1, 2022.
-Learn more about TPA disclosures.
+All election advertising expenses must be recorded in the advertising return.

 Fund-raising event ticket prices